zama-ai/concrete/docs/user/basics/installing.md

 This will launch a **Concrete** enabled jupyter server in the docker, that you can access from your browser.

-Alternatively you can just open a shell in the docker with or without volumes:
+Alternatively, you can just open a shell in the docker with or without volumes:

 ```shell
 docker run --rm -it zamafhe/concretefhe:v0.2.0 /bin/bash